adriamurias/moz_tb_report/README.md

 # Tuberculosis Visuals for Mozambique
-Tuberculosis figures for Mozambique from data published by WHO.
+Selection of figures concerning tuberculosis epidemiology in Mozambique.
+All visuals have been produced using data published by the World Health Organization's [Global Tuberculosis Programme](https://www.who.int/teams/global-tuberculosis-programme/data).

 ![alt text for screen readers](/figures/plot_tb_evol.png "TB evolution in Mozambique")